smanikandan14/ActivityLogger/README.md

 	* stopService(ActivityLoggerService);

 ##Loaders
-* To avoid blocking the UI, AsyncTaskLoaders is used to load activity activity logs from database asynchronously in background thread.
+* To avoid blocking the UI, AsyncTaskLoaders is used to load activities logs from database asynchronously in background thread.
 * Loads all the activities from current date to from starting.
- `[ Loading new detected activity could be improved by loading only the newly detected rather all activities]`
+ `[Loading new detected activity could be improved by loading only the newly detected rather all activities]`
-* Registers for activity available receiver.
+* Registers for new activity available receiver.

 ##Receivers
 * BOOT_COMPLETED
-	* Listends for boot completed event and decides to start the ActivityLoggerService.
+	* Listens for boot completed event and decides to start the ActivityLoggerService.
 * New Activity available
-	* Listends for new activity available message and asks the loader to force load the data.
+	* Listens for new activity available message and asks the loader to force load the data.

 ##StickyHeaderListView
 * Decided to use Sticky Headers list view to show the date for which activites are shown( just like in whatsapp chat conversation).